 The following levels

-During the last levels, you will continue to harvest the leaves of the Crispy lettuce until you find the leaves less tasty to eat raw in salads.
+During the next levels, keep harvesting Red Crispy lettuce until you no longer enjoy eating the leaves raw in salads.

-At that point, harvest all the leaves - for a stir-fry dish -
+At that point, harvest all the remaining leaves for a stir-fry, and

-clear out the patch or your MM-mini and prepare it for the next vegetable.
+empty the square or your MM-Mini and prepare it for the next vegetable.

 High time to harvest this Crispy lettuce completely